 The Student's t-test was used to compare groups of data.
 All values are presented as means \pm SD.
 The log-rank test was used to compare survival curves.
-P < 0.05 was considered to indicate statistical significance.
+P values less than 0.05 were considered to indicate statistical significance.